Muncie Mall: Stores

-In 2022 Spirit Halloween occupied the former Carson’s, they have been the only tenant in the space since they last used it in 2021.
-They Did not use the mall entrance either years.
+In 2022, Spirit Halloween occupied the former Carson's, and they have been the only tenant in the space since they last used it in 2021.
+They did not use the mall entrance.

+In 2022, Buyers Market Leased out the former JCPenney for storage.
+Although, some For Lease signs are still on the building.

+In 2023, Spirit Halloween occupied the former Carson's for the third year in a row.
+They did not use the mall entrance.